-The online world has not slowed one scintilla since I dove-in back in 1995.
-And the thing is it isn't going to slow or stop for any one of us.
+The online world has not slowed one scintilla since I dove back in 1995.
+And the thing is, it isn’t going to slow or stop for any of us.

-This is where you have to have an open mind and realize it is what it is.
-You can't control it, you can't change it and you can't expect smooth sailing or any level of success if you don't embrace certain realities.
+It is wise for you to have an open mind and realize it is what it is.
+You can’t control it, you can’t change it, and you can’t expect smooth sailing or any level of success if you don’t embrace certain realities.